4 reasons why you can’t afford not to do research

 Sometimes what we think is valuable in a product, might not be for its recipient.
 That’s why research is vital.
 Research doesn’t just improve a product, it determines it.

 Take for example…

 The CropCount app.

 CropCount is a mobile app we created that uses satellite imagery and GPS technology to help avocado farmers accurately forecast their yield.
-When we initially interviewed the farmers, we thought they wanted help accurately calculating their yield to help with their logistics and supply chain fulfillment.
+When we initially interviewed the farmers, we thought they wanted help accurately calculating their yield to help with their logistics and supply chain fulfilment.
 Makes sense right?

 But, as we continued to dig deeper we discovered what was more useful and therefore important to them was actually maximising their yield.
 This changed the entire product design.
 If we had gone with what our client and our initial research deemed ‘right’, the app would’ve turned out very wrong.

 3. People say things differently to what they actually do